 Since 2007, Thread Den has been teaching Melbourne’s modern guys and girls how to sew their own clothes.
 The most popular course is the Sewing Basics 3 Week Course – where we teach students to sew right from the very beginning.
 Students can continue on at the studio to learn more skills in our project garment classes, in theory workshops, and all the way through to learning the skill of pattern drafting.

 Miss Lee is a Vintage Stylist who curated her style through a love affair with classic movies.
 She holds both a Bachelor and Diploma of Fine Art.
-While her signature vintage hair styles have been finessed through her own research, they are based on a Foundation Sculpture Course in Mens and Ladies Haircutting.
+While her signature vintage hairstyles have been finessed through her own research, they are based on a Foundation Sculpture Course in Men’s and Ladies Haircutting.
 A private party hosted by Miss Lee is an unforgettable experience.

 While Amy is a skilled sewing teacher, her flair for crochet has seen her become Thread Den’s crochet specialist.
-Amy has taught at Thread Den over 10 years!
+Amy has taught at Thread Den for over 10 years.
 During that time she lived in the United Kingdom for a while where she was able to attend a Crochet Retreat with Katie Jones!
 She boasts both a Bachelor and Diploma in Fashion Design.

 When Lorena was undertaking her Textiles Design Degree she became obsessed with and also majored in knitting constructed textiles.
 Her real area of expertise has become knitting machines.
-Thread Den is spoilt to be able to add her skill to our line up.
-Her knitwear line Lore Lore launched in 2009.
+Thread Den is spoilt to be able to add her skill to our lineup.
+Lorena launched her own knitwear line “Lore Lore” in 2009.

 In 2022 we are pleased to welcome two new teachers to the Thread Den family.